 Disclaimer: I am not a registered migration agent.
-All the information that follows on the Skilled Migration Independent Visa (subclass 189) I have summarized from the Australian Government Department of Immigration and Border Protection and True Blue
+All the information that follows on the Skilled Migration Independent Visa (subclass 189) I have summarized from the Australian Government Department of Immigration and Border Protection.

-If you have specific questions about the 189 visa, I highly recommend contacting True Blue Migration or another registered migration agent as application policies change frequently and a migration agent is up-to-date on these changes whereas I am not.
+If you have specific questions about the 189 visa, I highly recommend contacting a registered migration agent as application policies change frequently and a migration agent is up-to-date on these changes whereas I am not.

 The Skilled Migration Independent Visa (subclass 189) is a permanent residency visa that you can apply for if you are a qualified, skilled worker.

 Australia has created this visa because they have a need for skilled workers in fields such as construction, healthcare, engineering, teaching, and programming.
 If you have always wanted to move to Australia and have the proper qualifications, the 189 visa may be the perfect opportunity for you.

 What the 189 Visa Enables You To Do